PawaniTharundi/smart-campus-api/README.md

 ### Part 1.1 — JAX-RS Resource Class Lifecycle

-By default JAX-RS creates a new instance of each resource class for every single HTTP request that comes in.
+y default JAX-RS creates a new instance of each resource class for every single HTTP request that comes in.
 This is called the per-request lifecycle.
 Because of this, you can't store shared data inside a resource class as an instance field — it would just be lost after each request finishes.

 To get around this I used a Singleton DataStore class.
 It gets created once when the application starts and the same instance is shared across every request through `DataStore.getInstance()`.
 I also used ConcurrentHashMap instead of a regular HashMap because multiple requests can come in at the same time, and ConcurrentHashMap handles concurrent reads and writes safely without needing manual synchronization.